DrFKNoble/c-_programming_tutorials/02_organising_the_parts_of_a_program/README.md

 The `<` and `>` brackets around the filename `iostream` tell the preprocessor to look in a standard set of locations for the file.
 Because of the brackets, the processor looks for the `iostream` file in the folder that holds header files for the compiler.
 These files also are called include files because they are included in a program's source code.

-The full contents of `iostream` are included in place of line 1.
+The full contents of `iostream` are included in place of line 2.

 > **Note**
 Header files traditionally ended with the filename extension .h and were also called h files, so that used a directive of the form `include <iostream.h>`.
 Modern compilers don't require that extension, but if you refer to files using it, the directive might still work for compatibility reasons.
 Here, we omit the extraneous .h in include files.

-The contents of the file `iostream` are used by the cout command in line 5, which displays information to the screen.
+The contents of the file `iostream` are used by the cout command in line 8, which displays information to the screen.

-There are no other directives in the source code, so the compiler handles the rest of `listing1_1.cpp`.
+There are no other directives in the source code, so the compiler handles the rest of listing 1.1's `main.cpp`.

 ## Source Code Line by Line